SxMShaDoW/lab-aemc-utah/docs/200-credentials.md

 # 2) Credentials

-In this lab, we will configure **Service Account Credentials** that allow App Engine Studio and App Engine Management Center to communicate across environments.
+In this exercise, we will configure **Service Account Credentials** that allow App Engine Studio and App Engine Management Center to communicate across environments.
 Check with your company policy on Service Accounts for requirements.

 {: .highlight}
-> For the purposes of this lab, it is not important what Application Scope you create the credentials in.
+> For the purposes of this exercise, it is not important what Application Scope you create the credentials in.
 Global is fine.
 >
 > Check with your Platform Administrator to see if your company has any policies around **[Connection and Credential Aliases](https://docs.servicenow.com/csh?topicname=connection-alias.html&version=latest)**.